 This concept presents a denser, more concentrated apartment model.
 While the scale of buildings is larger, fewer building footprints are distributed across the land and forest landscapes and habitats are more generously accommodated.
-Introducing apartment forms also further diversifies the range of units and price points offered at the Eco-Village.

 hillside residences

 With access into the site climbing steadily from Morrow Avenue there is opportunity to frame arrival into the heart of the Eco-Village with hillside homes.
 These homes will have interesting elevational relationships where tuck-under parking and walk-out conditions can occur as buildings are set into slopes.